-The NSFG 2011-2013 Primary Stage Units (PSUs, described below) were selected using the 2005-2009 American Community Survey Summary File, which was available in mid-December 2010.
+The NSFG 2015-2017 Primary Stage Units (PSUs, described below) were selected using the 2005-2009 American Community Survey Summary File, which was available in mid-December 2010.
 The Secondary Stage Units (SSUs, described below) were selected using the Census 2010 Redistricting Data [P.L.
 94-171], which were available as of April 1st, 2011, and the associated geographic boundary files (also called "shapefiles").

-2.1 Interviewer Labor Model
+2.5 Interviewer Labor Model

-The labor model used for the 2011-2013 NSFG is consistent with the model that was first implemented in the 2006-2010 NSFG, upon the switch from periodic to continuous interviewing.
+The labor model used for the 2015-2017 NSFG is consistent with the model that was used in the first four years of this data collection period (2011-2015) and that was first implemented in the 2006-2010 NSFG, upon the switch from periodic to continuous interviewing.
 The following is a brief description of the background and rationales.

 In many U.S. survey organizations, interviewers are part-time employees working 15-20 hours per week.
 If an organization has periodic rather than continuous surveys, interviewers work until the end of study data collection, and then move to another organization, or wait for the next survey from the same organization.
 This was the labor model for ISR's implementation of NSFG Cycle 6 (2002), where interviewers were employed for at most 11 months, and there was significant staff attrition over the 11 months of data collection.
-The attrition, substantial training cost, the extended data collection period for sample to be managed, and the difficulty of recruiting, hiring, and training a more highly educated interviewer work force were among the reasons for the switch from periodic to continuous interviewing in the NSFG.
+The attrition, substantial training cost, the extended data collection period for a sample to be managed, and the difficulty of recruiting, hiring, and training a more highly educated interviewer work force were among the reasons for the switch from periodic to continuous interviewing in the NSFG.

-Both this new labor model and a new data collection period were implemented along with continuous interviewing for the 2006-2010 NSFG.
-Interviewers were employed for an expected 30 hours per week continuously throughout a one year period and data collection on a sample shortened from 11 to 3 months.
-Emphasis was placed on reducing the number of individual staff that needed to be managed, completing screener interviews as early in the three month period as possible, increasing the share of interviewer time devoted to interviewing (as opposed to administrative tasks), providing a varied work assignment (for example, having interviewers update or "scratch" list second-stage units for the next quarter during data collection on a current quarter), and a second-phase sample for nonresponse.
+Both a new labor model and a new data collection period were implemented along with continuous interviewing for the 2006-2010 and 2011-2015 NSFG.
+Interviewers were employed for an expected 30 hours per week continuously throughout a one-year period and data collection on a sample shortened from 11 to 3 months.
+Emphasis was placed on reducing the number of individual staff that needed to be managed, completing screener interviews as early in the three-month period as possible, increasing the share of interviewer time devoted to interviewing (as opposed to administrative tasks), providing a varied work assignment (for example, having interviewers update or "scratch" list second-stage units for the next quarter during data collection on a current quarter), and a second-phase sample for nonresponse.

-This labor model led to lower attrition and increased efficiency during 2006-2010 NSFG (for example, lower hours per completed interview, from more than 11 to about 9 hours) and yielded comparable data quality relative to the 2002 NSFG (for example, response rates were slightly lower, but met target interview goals).
-This labor model was also used during NSFG 2011-2013 and informs decisions about the second and third stages of selection.
+This labor model led to lower attrition and increased efficiency during the 2006-2010, 2011-2013 and 2013-2015 NSFGs, compared to the 2002 NSFG, and yielded comparable data quality relative to the 2002 NSFG (for example, response rates were slightly lower, but target interview goals were met).
+This labor model was also used during the 2015-2017 NSFG and informed decisions about the second and third stages of selection.